 There’s actually a method behind the madness.

-The Easter Bunny is beloved in our house.
-Every year he brings a big basket of candy, and my kids know they can eat it for breakfast and keep on gorging all day long.
+Holidays like Halloween and Easter are beloved in our house.
+Twice a year the kids end up with big piles of candy, and they know that for one day, they can start gorging and keep on doing all day long.

-That’s right, I’m a dietitian and I let my kids eat their candy from the moment they wake up in the morning until they, well, crash.
+That’s right, I’m a dietitian and I let my kids eat their candy until they, well, crash.

 It’s not a strategy I landed on flippantly, nor did I read up on any scientific literature or parenting books before coming to this conclusion.
 In fact, my oldest child didn’t have a lick of anything sugary until she was nearly a year old (first time parent, firstborn child…ah, the dreams we have for ourselves when we first start out!).
 But once she, and later her sister, got a taste, their genetic predisposition to sweets (that’s all their dad, by the way) reared its head.
 And soon enough, every night after dinner, a dessert battle ensued.

-Skip over a few holidays and I was broken come Easter.
+Skip over a few holidays and I was broken one Easter.
 I wanted to have my coffee in peace (no candy fights at 7am, please), but I also didn’t want to be a “no candy from the Easter bunny” mom (my mother was the one who gave out spider rings and raisins at Halloween.
 I was scarred).
 So I said, go for it.
-The trial rule was eat as much as you’d like today and that’s it.
+The trial rule was eat as much as you’d like for one day and that’s it.
 Back to our regularly scheduled dessert nights.

 You know the punch line: it worked!